 Given the fact that the time series $\chi(t)$ appears to contain some level of information about the hazard posed by future earthquakes, its use in nowcasting applications would seem to have promise.
-However, deterministic earthquake prediction using this method does not appear to be possible.
 Future investigations may allow further refinement and clarification of whatever information this and similar time series contain.